juliebro/orca-sightings-api/docs/reference/users/users-patch.md

 - TOC
 {:toc}

-# `PATCH /users`: Update some of the details about a user
+# `PATCH /users` update some of the details about a user

 Updates some of the details about a user.